 About Change of Status

 This application is for applicants who are in the U.S. on a non-immigrant visa (for example B1/B2, H1) and wish to change their status to F-1.
 You must remain in the U.S until your application is adjudicated and, once approved, you will be subject to travel restrictions that do not apply for the regular F-1 students.
-You must be admitted into a full-time program of study at Houston Community College (HCC) and obtain the SEVIS Form I-20 from the Office of International Student Services & Study Abroad.
+You must be admitted into a full-time program of study at Houston Community College (HCC) and obtain the SEVIS Form I-20 from the Office of International Services & Programs (ISP).

-Step 1: Online Application, W and P numbers
+Step 1: Online Application, W and P Numbers

 If you already have an HCC student ID, go to Step 3 to register for a Change of Status Workshop.
 If this does not apply to you, begin at Step 1 below.